taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

   For control panels use proper documentation for installation on the links: [сPanel](https://documentation.cpanel.net/display/CKB/Install+or+Update+PostgreSQL+on+Your+cPanel+Server), [Plesk](https://kb.plesk.com/en/123729).

-  For non-panel CloudLinux OS Shared, run the following commands:
+  For non-panel CloudLinux OS, run the following commands:

-    * CloudLinux OS Shared 6
+    * CloudLinux OS 6

     <div class="notranslate">